2024 entry (view 2023 entry)

 Join a University ranked in the UK top five for Physics research (THE analysis of REF 2021) with an excellent reputation for teaching and learning.

 Do you enjoy both physics and computing?
-Our MSci Physics with Scientific Computing combines study of the building blocks and forces of nature with training in the computational and data-science skills that are revolutionising science and society.
-In this degree programme, state-of-the-art computational methods are taught through the medium of examples drawn from the physical sciences; we call this 'scientific computing'.
+Our MSci Physics with Computing combines study of the building blocks and forces of nature with training in the computational and data-science skills that are revolutionising science and society.
+In this degree programme, state-of-the-art computational methods are taught through the medium of examples drawn from the physical sciences.

 Computing skills are vital across many physics-related careers.
 Computers control advanced instrumentation and simulations predicting the properties of the universe, from subatomic particles to the formation of galaxies.